SachaRbs/lem-in/README.md

 # Lem-in
 42 School project

-This project is a game about ant farm.
-Its goal is to find the shortest path from start room to the end.
-final mark : 124/100
+Your ant colony must move from on point to another.
+How do you do it in the shortest time possible?
+This project will get you acquainted with graph traversal algorithms: your program will have to intelligently select paths and precise movements used by the ants. final mark : 124/100
 ## Usage
 ```